hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 </p>

 A Venn diagram compares two or more lists, and by nature is categoric.
 If we use the [Data to Viz resource](https://www.data-to-viz.com), we can navigate to the `Categoric` data, and under 'Two independent lists' we find the Venn diagram.
-Clicking on the Venn diagram icon will open up a pop up window with a breif description of Venn diagrams.
+Clicking on the Venn diagram icon will open up a pop up window with a brief description of Venn diagrams.
 At the bottom of the pop up page, find the link to the "dedicated page"; explore the [dedicated page](https://www.data-to-viz.com/graph/venn.html).

 <p align="center">
 <img src="../img/dedicated_page.png" height="400">